makantayebi/tranam/README.md

 ## Description

-* Write the following algorithm:
+* The following method is used:

 * [x] remove paranthesis from the query, but not the content.
 * [x] If a first or last name is queried, check against the existing list of firstname.csv or lastname.csv and return if match found.